 The history of polyurethane

 A plastic that can be hard or soft, elastic or rigid, solid or foamy?
 What initially sounded like a crazy idea quickly took hold.
 The chemist Otto Bayer, who was born in 1902, developed the first polyurethane in 1937 and registered it for patent.
-Today, his invention, polyurethane, has become indispensable in everyday life.
+Today, his invention has become an indispensable part of everyday life.

-Otto Bayer and his team must have had some inkling of how versatile this material would be.
+Otto Bayer and his team must have had some inkling of how versatile this material would be at the end of the 1930s.
 The authors of the patent specification that was used to register polyurethane for patent spoke of a 'Plastic that can be used for various application fields.'

 How did assembly foam come to be used on building sites?